-As a partner institution in the fully accredited Colorado School of Public Health, UNC offers an MPH in Community Health Education and a Certificate in Public Health Sciences.
-This program prepares students to work effectively with diverse communities to identify needs and strengths, as well as develop healthy individuals and communities.
+UNC offers a Master of Public Health (MPH) degree in three concentration areas: Community Health Education, Global Health and Community Health Education, and Healthy Aging and Community Health Education as well as a Certificate in Public Health Sciences.
+These programs prepare students to work effectively with diverse communities to identify needs and strengths, as well as develop healthy individuals and communities.

 News and Announcements